openstack/releases/doc/source/stein/schedule.rst

 -----------------------------
 Technical committee candidates interested in serving for the next calendar year should announce their candidacies and platforms during this week.
-Please see the `Election site`_ for specific timing imformation.
+Please see the `Election site`_ for specific timing information.

 .. _s-tc-campaigning: